Policy

 .
 This context includes the component JSON for the component that is being checked.
 When you create a Check

-instance, the library automatically loads this data under the hood when policy_context
+instance, the library automatically loads this data under the hood when data

 is not provided.